This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Surprisingly, Thai people do not use chopsticks as often as you think.
 The only time you’ll see Thais use chopsticks is when they are eating Chinese food (duh!) or noodle soups.

-Really…a spoon?
+Really…a Spoon?

 Yes, that’s correct.
 Not a fork, but a spoon.
 Thai people will primarily use a spoon to eat with.
 The fork is only used as a shovel to push food onto the spoon.
 And since Thai food is already bite size, there is no need for a knife.

-Don’t ask for salt and pepper
+Don’t Ask for Salt and Pepper

 You’re not going to find salt and pepper shakers on the dining table.
 Thailand’s equivalent to salt and pepper is fish sauce and Thai chilis.
 There will be little jars of them on every table.
-You may find them already mixed together or they may be in separate jars ready for you to combine on your plate.

-You may be sitting on the floor
+You May be Sitting on the Floor

-You eat rice with your hands
+You Eat Rice with your Hands

 If it’s sticky rice, it’s eaten with your hands!
 Ball it up, then make it into a pinch pot and use it as a little edible spoon to eat.